There should be no shame in getting help for an eating disorder.

 After my own recovery, I had quite the journey to get to where I am today in my professional career.
 After all, the field of dietetics doesn’t make it easy for someone to specialize in intuitive eating and eating disorder recovery.
 That’s why I am so passionate helping other dietitians start and grow a business.
 I do this through my Dietitian Coaching Business, Pursuing Private Practice.
 I wish I had a resource like my own course when I was building Eat With Knowledge.

-Today, I wanted to share with you with 5 amazing resources no matter where you are in your food and nutrition journey.
+Today, I wanted to share with you 3 amazing resources for no matter where you are in your food and nutrition journey.
 This includes the client, professional, parent, coach, or just someone interested in helping others with their own eating disorder recovery.

 - How Do You Know If You Have Disordered Eating